Death of a Ladies' Man (album)

 Death of a Ladies' Man is the fifth studio album by Leonard Cohen, produced and co-written by Phil Spector.
 The album was in some ways a departure from Cohen's typical minimalist style by using Spector's Wall of Sound recording method, which included ornate arrangements and multiple tracks of instrument overdubs.
-The album was originally released in the US by Warner Bros., and on CD and the rest of the world by Cohen's long-time label, Columbia Records.
+The album was originally released in the US by Warner Bros., and on CD and the rest of the world by Cohen's longtime label, Columbia Records.

 Background

 By the mid-1970s, both Cohen and Spector were on a downward slide commercially.
 Although he remained popular in Europe, Cohen had never achieved the success in the United States that Columbia had hoped for.
 Spector had created hits such as "Be My Baby" and "You've Lost That Lovin' Feelin'" with his "wall of sound" production technique in the 1960s, and had some success in the early 1970s by producing albums by John Lennon and George Harrison; however, his behavior was increasingly erratic.

 As Ira Nadel notes in his 1996 Cohen biography, Various Positions: A Life of Leonard Cohen, stories differ as to how Cohen and Spector became collaborators:

 The liner notes on the album state that Marty Machat, who was Spector's lawyer as well as Cohen's, introduced them.
 According to Cohen, this occurred backstage after one of his performances at the Troubadour in L.A.
 Spector had uncharacteristically left his well-protected home to see Cohen, and at the show was strangely silent.
 Spector then invited Cohen back to his home, which, because of the air-conditioning, was very chilly, about "thirty-two degrees," Cohen recalled...Spector locked the door and Cohen reacted by saying, "As long as we are locked up, we might as well write some songs together."
 They went to the piano and started that night.
 For about a month they wrote (and drank) together and Cohen remembers it as a generous period, although he had to wear an overcoat almost constantly to work in Spector's freezing home.

 Biographer Anthony Reynolds writes in the 2010 book Leonard Cohen: A Remarkable Life that Cohen's friend and fellow Canadian songwriter Joni Mitchell tried to warn Cohen about working with Spector, Mitchell having witnessed some of Spector's erratic behavior during recording sessions with Lennon in Los Angeles.
 However, at least at the early songwriting stage, Cohen and Spector worked well together.
 Songwriter John Prine, who had also witnessed the producer's bizarre antics when he had been invited to his house to compose a song together, later marveled to Paul Zollo of BluebirdRailroad magazine that as soon as Spector "sat down with an instrument, he was normal."
 Things would change once Cohen and Spector entered a studio, with the producer's paranoia taking over and Cohen becoming increasingly disengaged from the project.